 TEACHING COURSES.
-These, the so-called "methods" courses, treat the organization and teaching of the upper grade and high school subjects; the subject-content is reviewed and reorganized in the construction of large-topic or unit assignments, the systematic teaching of these units with a view to developing in the young student good independent study habits, testing for sequent learnings, etc. Each course follows very closely the outline for the course in "Special Methods" contained in By-law 30, of the Maryland State Department of Education.
+These, the so-called "methods" courses, treat the organization and teaching of the upper grade and high school subjects: the subject content and the subject statements are the subject statements. jects; the subject-content is reviewed and reorganized in the construction of large-topic or unit assignments, the systematic teaching of these units with a view to developing in the young student good independent study habits, testing for sequent learnings, etc. Each course follows very closely the outline for the course in "Special Methods" contained in By-law 30, of the Maryland State Department of Education.